WaCoDiS/data-envelope-discovery-ui/README.md

 beforehand, otherwise the UI can not send any API requests to it.
 To install the backend components, follow the instructions as described here: https://github.com/WaCoDiS/data-access-api.
 We recommend to run the Data Access API as Docker container to speed up deployment.
 Once installed and configured, to use the API on your local system you will need to configure the Angular app accordingly.
-Just point the `apiUrl` parameter to your local API instance.
+Just point the `apiUrl` parameter to your local oder remote API instance.

 ### Run with Docker
 Start the Docker container by running `docker run --rm -it --name app-job-manager-container -e PORT=80 -p 8080:80 wacodis/job-manager-ui`.
 The repository also contains a docker-compose file that eases starting the container with `docker-compose up`.
 Subsequently, the Job Manager UI is available on http://localhost:8080/.
-Be sure to have built the docker image like described in the [Build with Docker section](#build-with-docker).
+Be sure to have built the docker image previously like described in the [Build with Docker section](#build-with-docker).

 ### Run on development server